duzy/smart/README.md

 The language is inspired by [GNU make](https://www.gnu.org/software/make/).
-It's having same similar syntax as `makefile`, but a `smart` program is highly modularized and multi-dialect (extensiable).
+It's having same similar syntax as `makefile`, but a `smart` program is highly modularized, multi-dialect (extensiable) and data-typed.
 In a `makefile`, there's only a global namespace, macros defined can later be referenced by any other macros or rules.
 In `smart`, symbols are contained in a module, and the major modules are projects.
 A project is designed to be executed in order to update outdated targets, a module is to do more specific tasks and supposed to be **used** by a project.

-A smart module is declared with the keyword `module` or `project`.
+A `smart` module is declared with the keyword `module` or `project`.
 A module can be imported or used by any other module using keywords `import` or `use`.
 Symbols and rules defined in a module can only be accessed within the module scope.

+The `smart` language has some basic data types, this is an other important difference comparing to macros in a makefile.

 ## History